Ottoman cuisine: İmam bayıldı

 İmam bayıldı is an iconic eggplant dish with legendary folk origins.
 It was a dish created in the imperial kitchens that remains a popular entrée of modern Turkish cuisine.

+Aish as-Saraya

+The dessert Aish as-Saraya (عيش السرايا) is said to have originated from Ottoman palaces, the word saraya being of Turkish origin meaning "palace".

 Public kitchens

 Hebron

 The "Table of Abraham" (simat al-Khalil) was a custom of pre-Ottoman Hebron to host and feed travelers.
 According to Nasir Khusraw, any guest to Hebron received a bowl of lentils with olive oil, and a round loaf of bread and raisins.
 The simat in Hebron, reinstated by the Mamluk sultan Qaytbay in the 15th century, was still serving lentils each day in the 16th century.
 On Thursday evenings pomegranate seeds and seasoned rice (ruzz mufalfal) were served.
 According to Mujir al-Din, all were welcome at the simat al-Khalil.
 Evliya Çelebi, writing in the 17th century, said "each person had his bowl filled with the soup of Abraham, enough for the subsistence of men with their families.
 I [Evliya] was also fortunately among the group of those poor.
 I received a plate of wheat soup, a gift from God.
 I never witness such a tasty meal at the table of either viziers or men of learning".